i-like-robots/simple-rate-limited-queue/README.md

 #### `queue.terminate()`

 Terminates the queue.
-Cancels all queued operations.
+Cancels the current interval and cancels all queued operations.
 Prevents new operations being scheduled.

 #### `queue.reset()`

 Resets the queue after termination.
-Enables new operations to be scheduled.
+Starts a new interval and allows new operations to be scheduled again.

 #### `queue.pending`